 Sage Research Methods Video contains more than 120 hours of video, including tutorials, case study videos, expert interviews, and more, covering the entire research methods and statistics curriculum.
 The videos can help to bring methods to life: instead of reading about how to conduct a focus group, students can watch one in action.
 Stimulate class discussions by assigning videos for pre-class viewing, or use a clip in class to provide an alternative viewpoint.
 Videos can also be embedded into course management systems for exam preparation.
 Through these videos, 60% of which are exclusive to Sage, students can find extra help and support to guide them through every step of their research project and succeed in their research methods course.

 Details of resources for librarians are available on the Librarian Resources page.
 This will include information about MARC records, COUNTER reports, and other useful information.

-University libraries already support current students and scholars with access to online resources through both on-site and remote services.
-This license extends this offering to alumni via IP address, ATHENS, or SHIBBOLETH through the institution’s account.
-SAGE does not have the information or systems necessary to authenticate an individual as being an alumnus of a particular institution.
+University libraries already support current students and scholars with access to online resources through both on-site and remote services, This licence extends this offering to alumni via IP address, ATHENS, or SHIBBOLETH through the institution's account.
+Sage does not have the information or systems necessary to authenticate an individual as being an alumnus of a particular institution.
 Because of this, institutions will need to manage the authentication process and provide alumni with a route through the institutional IP network or with an ATHENS or SHIBBOLETH profile.
 Please contact your designated sales representative with any questions.